rvosa/bio-phylo-forest-dbtree/README.md

 `megatree-pruner` program.
 To benchmark its performance in comparison with a naive approach that operates on Newick strings, a pruner script based on [DendroPy](https://dendropy.org/) was run side by side with the pruner on randomly selected sets of tips from the OpenTree topology.
-The peformance differene is shown
+The performance difference is shown
 below:

 ![Figure 2](docs/fig2.svg)